-We recommend using a BMD z score <-1.0 SD as the threshold for "suboptimal BMD," as according to the above studies, the relative fracture risk doubles with each SD below the mean BMD in children of the same age and sex.
-In addition, the use of a BMD z score <-1.0 SD as the "threshold" for suboptimal BMD will help identify patients who may benefit from closer monitoring of their progression of bone mass acquisition.
+We recommend using a BMD Z-score < -1.0 SD as the threshold for "suboptimal BMD", since according to the above study, the relative fracture risk doubles with each SD below the mean BMD in children of the same age and gender.
+As well, the use of a BMD Z-score < -1.0 SD as the "threshold" for suboptimal BMD will help identify patients who may benefit from closer monitoring of their progression of bone mass acquisition.